stefmolin/stefmolin.github.io/app/_posts/articles/open-source/becoming-a-core-developer.md

 +-------------+----------------+-------+--------------------------------------+
 ```

 This solved one of the pain points I had when first trying to use numpydoc on a personal project: I wanted to be able to validate the docstrings of an entire module without needing to write a script or test suite to do so.
-Since I'm a user of the numpydoc, I'm passionate about making that experience better.
+Since I'm a user of numpydoc, I'm passionate about making that experience better.

 ## Welcome to the team

-In April 2024, some time after the `numpydoc-validation` pre-commit hook and `numpydoc lint` CLI went live, I was invited to become a core contributor.
+In April 2024, several months after the `numpydoc-validation` pre-commit hook went live and just a couple of days after I opened the PR for the `numpydoc lint` CLI changes, I was invited to become a core developer.
 One of my favorite things since joining has been seeing issues come in that show people have switched their projects over to the tools I built.

 It's important to note that, while I wrote and am very familiar with the `AstValidator` and pre-commit hook implementation and am well-versed with the CLI, I am not very familiar with other areas like the Sphinx logic or the docscraping logic that predates my involvement.
 However, others in the team have deep understanding of these areas, and lean on me for my strengths.
 This is what makes a development team successful &ndash; we complement each other.